What Is Transactional Analysis Theory?

 Transactional Analysis has had a tremendous impact on my life.
 It’s changed the way I think about who I am and how I relate to others.
-Over the next few weeks I intend to explore this theory and how we can all use it to change our lives for the better.

 In this post I am going to lay down the basic ideas behind Transactional Analysis (TA) theory.
 My aim is to do this in a way that anyone can understand, or in the words of Eric Berne, the originator of TA, it must be “understandable to an 8 year-old child, a mid-west farmer, and an M.I.T. professor.”

 TA has grown a lot since Berne founded it but I am going to start off by looking at the roots of his theory.
 In later posts I will discuss each area further and will keep it simple here.

 Berne’s original theory started with the core pillars of ego states, transactional analysis proper, strokes, time structuring and games, and script.
 If that sounds a bit complicated already then lets take them one by one.

 Berne stated that an ego state is a way of us experiencing the world.
 It’s a way of understanding how we relate to ourselves and others.
 There are three ego states, Parent, Adult and Child.
 When I write about an ego state I will capitalise the word, when talking about a real adult, child or parent I will use lower case.
 Our thinking, feeling and behaviour when we are in each ego state will be consistent.